giomvp/sqls/README.md

 - **highLead:** Developing custom reports for a client using SQL scripts.

-- **employees:** Dtilizing SQL queries to uncover insights and trends in a data analysis project.
+- **employees:** Using SQL queries to uncover insights and trends in a data analysis project.

 - **galaxql:** SQL tutorial disguised as a galaxy manipulation application.

+- **eaeTrabajoFinal:** Relational marketing database design with SQL: tables, relationships, and queries with normalization, data insertion and cascading update.